foundriesio/meta-lmp/README.md

 Meta-LMP
 ================================

-Linux microPlatform OpenEmbedded/Yocto Project development layer.
+Collection of layers used by the Linux microPlatform project.